-Over the years, Wisconsin has experienced a separate-though uneven-decline in speedrelated injuries and fatalities.
+Over the years, Wisconsin has experienced a separate-though uneven-decline in speed-related injuries and fatalities.
 A major drop in speed-related injuries and fatalities occurred between 2008 and 2009 when the economy worsened and seat belt laws were strengthened.

 This slow decline is likely due to rising seat belt use over the past several decades, the introduction of graduated driver's licenses, and much safer automobiles.
+2021 saw a slight increase in speed-related injuries, with fatalities dropping from the previous year.